runxiyu/forge/README.md

 keepalive, and sessions are tracked across a kept-alive connection; optionally, a user may click "remember me with a cookie" in the login screen.

-PGP commit validation will be implemented.
+Commit validation based on SSH signature validation will be implemented.
 PGP patch validation may be considered.

 ### Federated authentication